Jason-Chamberlain/JavaScript-Projects/README.md

     This project explained the basic ideas of functions.

-    The following topcs were discussed:
+    The following key topics were discussed:
         - Buttons
         - Function calls
         - Events